linroger/Wealth-of-Nations/International Finance/Navigating Big Debt Crises/How Countries Go Broke/How Countries Go Broke-Chapter Four & Chapter Five 1.md

 **At this stage, it becomes relatively clear that the currency is at best highly risky and at worst a very bad deal.
 This leads to not just investors leaving the debt/currency, but in many cases participants in the economy—most importantly banks, corporations, and households—making prudent/de-risking moves out of the debt and currency.**Here are many of the dynamics we saw in the cases we studied which I consider classic signs of being in the late stages of the debt cycle:

 Corporate Treasury Actions
-1. **Domestic companies decide to keep international revenue offshore principally in foreign FX** (i.e., dollars), not converting them back to local currency like they used to.
+1\. **Domestic companies decide to keep international revenue offshore principally in foreign FX** (i.e., dollars), not converting them back to local currency like they used to.
 Seeing their revenues swing in local currency terms even as dollar prices stay more stable, they begin to think of their local currency as the currency to hedge, even though in traditional investing they should hedge the foreign currencies.
-2. **Domestic corporations decide to increase their amount of hedging of the local currency**, especially those with hard currency debts.
+2\. **Domestic corporations decide to increase their amount of hedging of the local currency**, especially those with hard currency debts.
 Hedging involves a forward contract to sell the local currency and buy foreign currency, which lowers the forward exchange rate and drags down the spot exchange rate.
-3. Similarly,**foreign corporations with domestic subsidiaries ensure cash is promptly swept out of the country**.
+3\.
+Similarly, **foreign corporations with domestic subsidiaries ensure cash is promptly swept out of the country**.
-4. **Companies decide their foreign subsidiaries aren’t worth the hassle** —navigating the currency risk, political chaos, sometimes career risk, for a small expansion opportunity doesn’t make a lot of sense.
+4\. **Companies decide their foreign subsidiaries aren’t worth the hassle** —navigating the currency risk, political chaos, sometimes career risk, for a small expansion opportunity doesn’t make a lot of sense.
 New FDI projects are put on hold.

 Domestic Bank Actions
 **5\.
 The banks that were forced to buy the debts under government policies have to sell them when liquidity dries up** —accelerating the debt sell-off in the worst of the crisis.
 **6\.
 Some of the central bank tactics to keep conditions stimulative (multiple interest rates, capital controls) make it more attractive to keep money offshore than onshore.**Domestic banks and corporations are often the ones best placed to make that market.
 Even if kept in the same currency, money leaving the domestic banking system often means selling government debt.

 International Bank Actions
 **7\.
 International lenders close lines of business that are too much of a headache** —trade financing, working capital lines of credit, etc.
 **8\.
 Often, they** **literally sell or give away their bank subsidiaries when it is not worth the exposure to losses** that a small subsidiary has on the broader corporation (let alone the headache of paying attention to this corner of the business).

 Large International Investor Actions
 9\.
 Ironically, even as borrowing grows, more of it is held by players who can’t sell (e.g., banks), and the dollar value of the assets fall.**Liquidity dries up, pushing out large foreign investors who don’t like illiquid assets**.
 **10\.
 There are moves out of the currency by large government reserve holders, often with geopolitical considerations** a big part of the decision.
 11\.
 Often, big international reserve allocators can’t really sell their assets—it would be too disruptive to the market.
 Instead,**reserve managers start accumulating all new reserves in a different currency** —causing demand to dry up.
 12\.
 Relatedly, international investors can’t sell their assets (too little liquidity), but **they don’t roll the exposures**.

 The outflows from foreigners are classic and tend to lead the devaluation.